AdelKS/LinuxGamingGuide/README.md

 ```

 The lstopo of my Ryzen 3700X gives this

 ![Ryzen 3700X topology](./images/Ryzen-3700X-cache-topology.png)

 #### What can we do with this information ?
 Something really nice: give an entire CCX (or CCD for Zen3, if you have more than one CCD) to your game, and make (nearly) everything else run in the other CCX(s)/CCD(s).
 With this, as far as I can hypothesize, one reduces the amount of L3 cache misses for the game, since it doesn't share it with no other app.
-I benchmarked this but my method wasn't clean enough, I need to do it again.
-The really nice thing with this, that you can notice easily, is that if you run a heavy linux kernel compilation on the other CCX(s)/CCD(s) your game is not affected at all: my test made overwatch average frame rate go from 80fps (without cpu sets) to 230fps (a cpu set reserved for Overwatch, the compilation happenning on the other one).
-You can test for yourself.
-Using this trick also downplays the role a scheduler has on your games, since the game is alone and very few other things run with it on the same cores (like wine and the kernel).
+The really nice thing with this, that you can notice easily, is that if you run a heavy linux kernel compilation on the other CCX(s)/CCD(s) your game is less affected: you can test for yourself.
+I think that using this trick also downplays the role a scheduler has on your games, since the game is alone and very few other things run with it on the same cores (like wine and the kernel).
 #### Using `cpuset`

 [cpuset](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v1/cpusets.html) is a linux mechanism to create groups of cores (a cpu set) to which you can assign processes, at runtime.
 One can use it to create two cpu sets: one for your game, another for all the rest.
 Have a read at the doc to understand how things work.
 I may update things here to explain further.